Patr1xk/TrendZ/README.md

-# TrendSpotter Malaysia – L'Oréal Datathon Prototype
+# TrendZ – L'Oréal Datathon Prototype

 ## 🎯 Overview
 This project is an AI-powered prototype to **identify and forecast emerging beauty trends in Malaysia** across social media.